srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 ret
 ```
 In order to make this happen we need to understand what is happening on the inside of the loop
-but it would require to much time for us to do that, if we go back to the loop we can see that r2 changes just one time trought the whole loop
+but it would require too much time for us to do that, if we go back to the loop we can see that r2 changes just one time throughout the whole loop
 ```assembly
 call    sub_5B
 add     r2, r24
 adc     r3, r25
 ```
-Apparently the value of r24 depends from the result of call sub_5B.
+Apparently, the value of r24 depends on the result of call sub_5B.

-After entering inside sub_5B we will see that the only thing it does is jumping in a table where it only does subtractions
+After entering inside sub_5B we will see that the only thing it does is jump into a table where it only does subtractions
 ```assembly
 subi	r24, 0xC7	; 199
 sbci	r25, 0x27	; 39